 “In order to be a mentor, and an effective one, one must care.
 You must care.
 You don’t have to know how many square miles are in Idaho, you don’t need to know what is the chemical makeup of chemistry, or of blood or water.
 Know what you know and care about the person, care about what you know and care about the person you’re sharing with.” — Maya Angelou

-We all know that sharing our work, at any stage, is an act of daring.
+Sharing our work, at any stage, is an act of daring.
 It requires a courageous willingness to be exposed.
 An effective mentor creates a safe space for this risk, engaging the writer in conversation that begins with and builds trust, curiosity, nourishment, and enrichment.
 Like the writing craft itself, the mentoring process should be liberating.

 As a collaborative endeavor, the mentoring process flourishes when there is positive, productive, and fluid conversation.
 Honest and open, I am as focused on and dedicated to the writer as I am to their work—they are the one with the vision and the bulk of the labor.
 Exploration and learning should be poet-driven, and I acknowledge that each individual comes with their own prior knowledge, experience, and working style.
 I’m willing to be challenged by writers, their process and their material.
 As a mentor, I position to enhance these elements, as the writer strengthens their own sense of, and value of, their distinctive creative output.